-GCSE Business Studies (Option) Exam Board EDUQAS Outline of course Business Activity: understanding the nature of business activity and how it is concerned with meeting the needs of customers by providing a product or service, in most cases, for a profit.
+GCSE Business Studies (option) Exam Board EDUQAS Outline of course Business Activity: understanding the nature of business activity and how it is concerned with meeting the needs of customers by providing a product or service, in most cases, for a profit.
 Exploring enterprise and entrepreneurial attributes that lead to great business leaders.
 Influences on Business: looking at real business situations and explore the factors that influence their ability to be successful for example competition, tax, interest rates, exchange rates.
 You will also explore the impact of business decisions on stakeholders (customer, employees, local residents, shareholders etc.) Business operations: investigating different business organisations from sole traders to PLCs; large to small; those selling product and those selling services.
-Different production methods are explored and discussed in terms of efficiency.
 You will also examine how different business structures affect decision making.
-Finance: understanding the role of the finance department including start-up finance, the preparation and creation of financial accounts, maintaining financial records, paying bills and analysing financial performance.
+Finance: understanding the role of the finance department including start- up finance, the preparation and creation of financial accounts, maintaining financial records, paying bills and analysing financial performance.
 Marketing: exploring the role of marketing within a competitive, global market place.
 Examining the four Ps price/product/place/promotion.
 Human Resources: exploring the role of human resource management in terms of recruitment, training, organisation, retention, development and motivation of employees.
-100% final exam Method(s) of Assessment Paper 1: 2 hrs (62.5%) Paper 2: 11⁄2 hrs (37.5%) Choose this subject if You have a real interest in the world around you.
+Method(s) of Assessment 100% final exam Paper 1: 2 hrs (62.5%) Paper 2: 11⁄2 hrs (37.5%) Choose this subject if You have a real interest in the world around you.
 (Do you watch Dragon's Den or The Apprentice?
 Does a family member own a business?
 Have you started your own business during lockdown?
 Do you have an interest in starting your own business?)
 You are willing to work hard in developing your writing and numerical skills.
 Possible careers / future pathways Anyone hoping to study business/economics related subjects in the future.
 Any job in retail, law, leisure and tourism, business and marketing.
 Subject Requirements Students will be expected to use a range of mathematical skills and make justifiable decisions using both quantitative and qualitative methods applied in the context of GCSE Business.
-Students on pathways 1, 2&3 may be better suited to the Vocational Retail Business course.